Why use a CAHPI inspector

 One of the most important purchases that you will make in your life time is the purchase of a home.
 This process involves many specialists, one of which is a home/property inspector.

 The home inspection profession is an unregulated industry, except in British Columbia and Alberta, making your choice of a home & property inspector more difficult.
 Fortunately, CAHPI the only national home and property inspection organization has highly qualified inspectors.
-CAHPI home and property inspectors that have met the requirements of the association are allowed to use the term "Registered Home Inspectors (RHI)"® or "RHI"®.
-The registered designation identifies members of the Canadian Association of Home & Property Inspectors.
+CAHPI home and property inspectors that have met the requirements of the association are allowed to use the terms "National Certificate Holder (NCH)® and "Registered Home Inspectors (RHI)"® or "RHI"®.
+These registered designations identifies members of the Canadian Association of Home & Property Inspectors.

 Choosing a CAHPI inspector means choosing someone you can trust to objectively, independently and apart from anyone's interests, other than your own, provide you with a comprehensive analysis of the home and property's major systems and components.